gigya/Orleans.KafkaStreamProvider/README.md

 - **MaxBytesInMessageSet**: The maximum size **in bytes** that a Kafka response can have.
 The size includes individual Kafka message headers and the response header. *Default value is 16384*.
 - **AckLevel**: Sets the wanted Ack level with the KafkaBroker.
 The Ack level can be 0, 1 or -1 .
 The ack level determines from how many brokers (replicas) does the producer (in our case the QueueAdpater) need to receive an Ack from that the produced message has been saved (0 for none, 1 for the leader only, and -1 for all of the replicas).
 You can read more about ack level here (http://kafka.apache.org/documentation.html#replication). *Default value is 1*
 - **ReceiveWaitTimeInMs** - The time the QueueAdapterReceiver will wait when fetching a batch of messages from Kafka.
 If the Receiver did not get any messages in the allotted time, it will return an empty batch and will try again the next time the PullingAgent asks for messages. *Default value is 100*.
-- **OffsetCommitInterval** - Determines after how many removes from the time based cache the QueueAdapterReceiver will commit its offset to Kafka. *Default value is 1*.
 - **ShouldInitWithLastOffset** - Determines whether the Receiver should get its initial offset from the value saved at Kafka (according to the ConsumerGroupName) or just take the last offset from Kafka (the top of the queue). *Default value is True*
 - **CacheTimespan** - The timespan the cache will guarantee to keep.